 Skip to content

-How To Build a Winning Content Plan for Social Media [Template]
+How to Build a Smart Yet Simple Social Media Marketing Plan [Template]

 Think precision

-Many brands mistakenly assume they must distribute content anywhere and everywhere to maximize its reach.
-But plastering your brand’s content across every social network, trendy news site, and video platform is not a channel plan.
-It holds no regard for whom it reaches, how they might be impacted, or how that impact might reflect on the business.
+Many brands mistakenly assume they need to post their content anywhere and everywhere to maximize its potential reach.
+But plastering your brand’s content across every social network, trendy news site, and video platform that comes along is not a channel plan.
+That social media approach attempts to go as far and wide as possible, but it holds no regard for whom it reaches, how they might be impacted, or how that impact might reflect on the business.

-Remember: Your content marketing strategy should define your social media marketing strategy.
-Evaluate each social channel against your business goals and audience needs.
-Turn this evaluation into an actionable plan so everybody on your team will know where, when, and what they should post on each channel and what their efforts are meant to achieve.
+Remember: Your content marketing strategy should define your social media marketing strategy – not the other way around – because it’s always best to evaluate each social channel against your strategic goals and audience needs before you distribute content there.
+And when you turn this evaluation into an actionable plan, everybody on your team will know where, when, and what they should be posting on each channel, as well as what their efforts are meant to achieve.

 Here’s how to create and implement a channel plan for social media marketing that will enable you to do just that.